bhardwajrizul/Playware-landing-page/README.md

 ## Responsiveness
-THe website is now updated and is responsive across various devices.
+The website is now updated and is responsive across various devices.
 **Support for multiple screen sizes has now been provided**